AyushRana47/NovaSuite-Business-Analytics/README.md

 * Revenue impact figures are illustrative scenarios, not financial projections
 * Usage-churn correlation is observational — a causal model would require survival analysis

-These limitations are documented in full in Section 10 of the final notebook.

 \---

 *Data range: January 2021 – June 2024 | 500 customers | 8 industries | 8 countries*